DrHyde/perl-modules-Number-Phone/README.md

 # Description

 This is a large suite of perl modules for parsing and dealing with phone numbers.
+For most countries it provides functionality broadly similar to Google's libphonenumber.

+For some NANP countries (mostly north America and the Caribbean; all those countries in the +1 country code) some extra information is available, in particular numbers in ranges like such as +1 800 are not just assumed to be US numbers like what libphonenumber does, and information may be available on which telco a number is assigned to.

+For the UK (and its nearby dependencies) even more is available, including an approximate location for many geographic numbers, and detection of fake numbers assigned for use in drama.

 # Installation as a user